Accessible Design | Hardware Product Design | User-Centered Design

 • Emergency hazard alert

-• Description of the physical features of human beings and objects
+• Description of human beings and objects

 • Public transit simulation

-Indoor multiple-level navigation with a blind individual
+Semi-controlled indoor multiple-level navigation with a blind individual

 Tasks: